TO TOP

 Guided Tours

-Spring is here and our traditional guided tours through the Chinese Garden will soon be starting.
-The regular tours will begin at 3 pm on the third Saturdays of the summer months, i.e. on May 18, on July 20 and on August 17.
-The tours start at the entrance of the Chinese Garden.
-The June tours will be a day late, because as part of the Botanical Garden's Summer Fest on Sunday, June 16 we will be offering several shorter tours in the course of the day.
+This year, too, we are repeating our traditional guided tours through the Chinese Garden.
+The remaining tours will begin at 3 pm on the third Saturdays of the summer months, on July 20 and on August 17All tours begin at the main entrance of the Chinese Garden.

-As always, the tours do not cost anything, but we are always glad to receive donations to support our work.
+As always, the tours are free of charge, but we are always glad to receive donations to support our work.
 Booking is not required, but attendance will be limited so that everyone can see and hear the guide.
 On each date there will be two guides, so that two groups can be taken in short succession.

 Instagram